Case 002: Two Senior Leaders of the Khmer RougeKhmer Rouge Trials

 - Grave breaches of the Geneva Conventions of 12 August 1949: willful

 killing, torture, inhumane treatment, willfully causing great suffering

 or serious injury to body or health, willfully depriving a prisoner of

 war or civilian the rights of fair trial, unlawful deportation or

 confinement of civilians, against protected persons in the context of an

 international armed conflict with Vietnam.

 - Genocide of the Cham and of the Vietnamese.

 - Offenses under the Cambodian Criminal Code 1956: murder, torture and religious persecution.

-The case against IENG Thirith was suspended and she was provisionally released as of September 16, 2012 because she was diagnosed with dementia and therefore determined to be unfit to stand trial.
-Her husband and the Foreign Minister under the Khmer Rouge, IENG Sary, passed away on March 14, 2013
+The case against Ieng Thirith was suspended and she was provisionally released on September 16, 2012, because she was diagnosed with dementia and therefore determined to be unfit to stand trial.
+Her husband and the Foreign Minister under the Khmer Rouge, Ieng Sary, passed away on March 14, 2013